 Meteorological Data: The USLE uses the R factor, or rainfall erosivity index, which describes the kinetic energy generated by the frequency and intensity of the rainfall.
 It is statistically calculated from the annual summation of rainfall energy in every storm, which correlates to the raindrop size, times its maximum 30-minute intensity.
 It varies geographically and is given by county.
-Hourly meteorological data from weather stations within, or in close proximity to, the sub-watershed will be used in HSPF or LSPC watershed models.
-Precipitation data for the watershed will be gathered from several sources and the watershed will be subdivided into Thiessen polygons with precipitation stations as centers, in order to select the station for the watershed.
-The potential evapotranspiration will be calculated from the maximum and minimum daily temperatures obtained from either NCDC or GAEMN stations.
-The Hamon PET method will be used to calculate hourly potential evapotranspiration using air temperature, a monthly variable coefficient, the number of hours of sunshine (based on latitude), and absolute humidity (computed from air temperature).
+Hourly meteorological data from weather stations within, or near, the sub-watershed will be used in HSPF or LSPC watershed models.
+Precipitation data for the watershed will be gathered from several sources and the watershed will be subdivided into Thiessen polygons with precipitation stations as centers, to select the station for the watershed.
+The potential evapotranspiration will be used to calculate hourly potential evapotranspiration using air temperature, a monthly variable coefficient, the number of hours of sunshine (based on latitude), and absolute humidity (computed from air temperature).

 Land Use/Land Cover: The USLE uses the C factor or cropping factor, which represents the effect plants, soil cover, soil biomass, soil disturbing activities and roads have on erosion and the C factor is based on the land cover and road type.
-The USLE also uses the P factor or conservation practice factor represents the effects of conservation practices on erosion.
+The USLE also uses the P factor or conservation practice factor to represent the effects of conservation practices on erosion.
 The conservation practices include BMPs such as contour farming, strip cropping and terraces.
 The watershed models HSPF or LSPC use land cover data as the basis for representing hydrology and nonpoint source loading.
 GAEPD and/or their contractor shall obtain the most current digital map coverages for land use/land cover for the watersheds to be modeled.
 In addition, forecasted future land use coverages may be used for future planning.
 Land cover categories for modeling will include open water, urban, barren or mining, cropland, pasture, forest, grassland, and wetlands.
 Coverages of imperviousness may also be utilized to develop the typical imperviousness percentages for each land use category.
 The percent imperviousness of a given land category will be calculated as an area-weighted average of land use classes encompassing the modeling land category.